iharshgaur/StarWars/README.md

 ## Known Bugs

 1. Scrollbar CSS is not optimised.
-2. Searchbar placeholder not optimised for smaller devices.
+2. Placeholder for searchbar not optimised for smaller devices.
 3. Star animation glitches on playing or pausing the audio.

 <br>